daveoxley/buildkite-cloudwatch-metrics-publisher/README.md

 ## Installing

-The easiest way to install is to press the above button and then enter your org slug and your [Buildkite API Access Token](https://buildkite.com/user/api-access-tokens) with `read_projects` permissions created.
+The easiest way to install is to press the above button and then enter your org slug, your [Buildkite API Access Token](https://buildkite.com/user/api-access-tokens) with `read_builds` permissions created and the queue for which to collect metrics.

 Alternately, run via the command-line: